 Clackamas Homebuyer Assistance Program (CHAP)

 - You (the Buyer) must complete a County-approved eight-hour homebuyer education class.
-You may take a class through the Portland Housing Center , Hacienda CDC or NAYA.
+You may take a class through the Portland Housing Center , Hacienda CDC , NAYA or APICIA.
 Other training options can be found on this list of training classes.
 The County may approve an online class if it is combined with one-on-one homebuyer counseling.

-- The Buyer and your Lender must attend a one-hour HOMEBUYER ORIENTATION at Clackamas County Community Development.
+- The Buyer and your mortgage Lender must attend a one and a half-hour HOMEBUYER ORIENTATION at Clackamas County Community Development.
 REGISTRATION REQUIRED!!!
 The next classes are:

-Email us to register In the email message, provide your name, phone numbers, the date you plan to attend and where you completed your homebuyer training (see step 1).
+Email us to register.
+In the email message, provide your name, phone numbers, the date you plan to attend, and tell us where you completed your homebuyer training (see step 1).
 You can also call our main number to register 503-655-8591.

 - The Buyer must get pre-qualified for primary financing by an Oregon-licensed lender

-- Your mortgage Lender must contact Community Development for a current CHAP application packet
+- The Lender must contact Community Development for a current CHAP application packet

-- The Buyer shops for an eligible property --- finds a house that is in good condition
+- The Buyer shops for an eligible property --- finds an affordable house that is in excellent condition

 (Use this guide to help you learn how to look for problem areas in a house)